Skip to content

 • Caiman: 4 + 4 + 2 horn plates

-This pattern is so distinctive that experts can identify the species even from small leather pieces.
+This pattern is so distinct that experts can identify the species even from small pieces of leather.

-A unique feature is that only alligator has a visible umbilical scar (navel point) on the skin.
+A unique feature is that only alligator has a visible navel cord (navel point) on the hide.
 Crocodile and caiman do not have this.

 This is one of the most definitive signs of genuine alligator leather.